-Below is the VAR for the Bank Group 77 Net adjusted fair value of financial instruments of the Bank and subsidiaries 78 Impact of change scenarios in interest rates on net adjusted fair value of the Bank and its subsidiaries 78 Impact of change scenarios in interest rates on net interest revenues and non-interest financing revenues 79 Additional information about interest risk 79 Exposure of the Bank and its subsidiaries to changes in interest rates 80 Information about the composition of equity investments in the bank portfolio: 82 Information about liquidity coverage ratio 86 Information about liquidity coverage ratio 87 Details of liquid assets by level 88 Composition of pledged and un-pledged available assets 88 Details of remuneration paid 104 Information about deferred remuneration 104 Addendum A - Composition of supervisory capital 106 Differences between accounting consolidation basis and supervisory consolidation basis 111 The Bank's consolidated balance sheet in detail, listing the balance sheet items which include the supervisory capital components: 114 Key sources for differences between supervisory exposure amounts and carrying amounts on the financial statements: 116
+VAR for the Bank Group 76 Net adjusted fair value of financial instruments of the Bank and subsidiaries 77 mpact of change scenarios in interest rates on net adjusted fair value of the Bank and its subsidiaries 78 mpact of change scenarios in interest rates on net interest revenues and non-interest financing revenues 79 Exposure of the Bank and its subsidiaries to changes in interest rates 80 nformation about the composition of equity investments in the bank portfolio: 82 nformation about liquidity coverage ratio 86 nformation about liquidity coverage ratio 87 Details of liquid assets by level 88 Composition of pledged and un-pledged available assets 88 Details of remuneration paid 103 nformation about deferred remuneration 104 Addendum A - Composition of supervisory capital 105 Addendum B - Links between financial statements and supervisory exposures 110 Glossary and index of terms included in the Risks Report 115

-Risks Report

-This risks report includes additional information to the consolidated financial statements of Bank Mizrahi Tefahot Ltd. and its subsidiaries as of December 31, 2018.
-The financial statements and additional information to the financial statements, including the Report of the Board of Directors and Management, this Risks Management Report and other supervisory disclosures have been approved for publication by the Bank's Board of Directors at its meeting held on March 27, 2019.
+This risks report includes additional information to the consolidated financial statements of Bank Mizrahi Tefahot Ltd. and its subsidiaries as of December 31, 2019.
+The financial statements and additional information to the financial statements, including the Report of the Board of Directors and Management, this Risk Management Report and other supervisory disclosures have been approved for publication by the Bank's Board of Directors at its meeting held on February 24, 2020.

-The Risks Report and other supervisory disclosures are compiled in conformity with directives of the Supervisor of Banks, which include disclosure requirements of Basel Pillar 3, disclosure requirements published by the Financial Stability Forum (FSF) and other disclosure requirements of the Financial Stability Board (FSB).
+The Risks Report and other supervisory disclosures are compiled in conformity with directives of the Supervisor of Banks, which include disclosure requirements of Basel Pillar 3, disclosure requirements published by the Financial Stability Board (FSB) and other disclosure requirements of the Financial Stability Board (FSB).